andriyun/drupal_codeception_demo/README.md

 # Drupal codeception demo

-The purpose of this project demonstrate test capabilities of Codecetion in Drupal CMS
+The purpose of this project demonstrate test capabilities of Codeception in Drupal CMS

 ## Run local env with Docksal